thomasreolon/Evolutive-NAS/README.md

 ## Conclusions

-work is built upon the works of Chen et al. and Mellor et al. and tries to explore the potential of applying genetic algorithms to NAS.
+work is built upon the works of Chen et al. and Mellor et al. and tries to explore the potential of applying evolutionary algorithms to NAS.
 Potentially there could still be months of work to make improvements, so the results should be taken lightly.

 There were 2 main kinds of problems encountered during this project: technical (eg. GPU-memory handling, creating NN dynamically, ...) and practical (at the beginning it was not working very well due to bad choices of possible mutations, search space (skip-connection are a bit bugged as stated in and too)).